sxs-collaboration/spectre/docs/DevGuide/Travis.md

   - A `c++` test uses either:
     * `TEST_CASE` (use `SPECTRE_TEST_CASE` instead)
     * `Approx` (use `approx` instead)
+  - A python file is not formatted according to the `.style.yapf` file in the root of the repository.
 * RUN_CLANG_TIDY runs the script `.travis/RunClangTidy.sh` which runs
 `clang-tidy` on all files which were modified.
 This is done for both `Release` and `Debug` builds.